Carleman-Fourier linearization of nonlinear real dynamical systems with quasi-periodic fields: Conclusions and Discussions

 \section{Conclusions and Discussions}

 We introduced Carleman-Fourier linearization, a novel framework for analyzing nonlinear dynamical systems with quasi-periodic vector fields driven by multiple fundamental frequencies.
 By leveraging Fourier basis functions, this method transforms such systems into equivalent infinite-dimensional linear representations, offering a powerful new tool for their analysis.
-The efficacy of this approach was demonstrated through its application to the Kuramoto model, a widely studied system of coupled oscillators, where it showed superior accuracy compared to the classical Carleman linearization technique.
+The efficacy of this approach was demonstrated through its application to the Kuramoto model, a widely studied system of coupled oscillators, where it achieved superior accuracy compared with the classical Carleman linearization technique.
 A key feature of our framework is the finite-section approximation, which includes quantifiable error bounds.
 We established that the primary block of the approximate solution converges exponentially to the solution of the original nonlinear system as the model size increases.

-These findings represent a significant advancement in the identification and analysis of quasi-periodic nonlinear systems, paving the way for efficient computational algorithms, reachability analysis, and applications in engineering, physics, and biology.
+These findings represent a significant advancement in the identification and analysis of quasi-periodic nonlinear systems, paving the way for efficient computational algorithms, rigorous reachability analysis, and applications across engineering, physics, biology, and quantum computing.